hwdsl2/self-hosted-ai-stack/stacks/voice-chat/README.md

 ## Using a reverse proxy

 For internet-facing deployments, use the included Caddy overlay to add automatic HTTPS.
 Run these commands from the `stacks/voice-chat` directory.
+The root `../../docker-compose.proxy.yml` overlay intentionally mounts this stack's local `caddy/Caddyfile`.
 In proxy mode, Caddy is the only public listener on ports `80` and `443`; the direct AnythingLLM and LiteLLM ports are rebound to `127.0.0.1`.
 The proxy exposes only AnythingLLM by default; Whisper and Kokoro remain bound according to the sub-stack compose file.

 Prerequisites: